Fast integer multiplication using generalized Fermat primes: Abstract

 \section{Abstract}

 For almost 35 years, Schönhage-Strassen's algorithm has been the fastest algorithm known for multiplying integers, with a time complexity $O(n \cdot \log n \cdot \log \log n)$ for multiplying $n$-bit inputs.
 In 2007, Fürer proved that there exists $K>1$ and an algorithm performing this operation in $O(n \cdot \log n \cdot K^{\log^* n})$.
 Recent work by Harvey, van der Hoeven, and Lecerf showed that this complexity estimate can be improved in order to get $K=8$, and conjecturally $K=4$.
-We obtain here the same result $K=4$ using simple modular arithmetic as a building block, and a careful complexity analysis.
-We obtain a similar result $K=4$ using an alternative somewhat simpler algorithm, which relies on arithmetic modulo generalized Fermat primes.
+Using an alternative algorithm, which relies on arithmetic modulo generalized Fermat primes (of the form $\gfprime r\lambda$), we obtain conjecturally the same result $K=4$ via a careful complexity analysis in the deterministic multitape Turing model.